KendallRey/Node-Modules-with-Serial-Port/README.md

-# Some Electronic Sensor run in Node with Serial Port
+# Some Electronic Modules run in Node with Serial Port
 Just a reference of code for when I need it... someday

 ## Pre-requisites